jamescherti/outline-indent.el/README.md

 The `folding.el` package is no longer maintained (abandoned) and uses markers in the buffer to annotate folds.
 It does not support using indentation levels to determine foldable sections.

 In contrast, `outline-indent` uses indentation levels to determine foldable sections.

+### How does this compare to the built-in hideshow package?

+The *outline-indent.el* and *hs-minor-mode* (Hideshow) packages in Emacs are both designed for code folding, but they operate differently.

+Outline Indent:

+* Relies on indentation levels to determine foldable regions, making it effective for indentation-sensitive languages such as Python or YAML.
+Additional features include moving indented blocks, adjusting indentation, inserting consistent headings, customizing ellipses for folded sections, and selecting or toggling visibility of blocks.
+* Supports an unlimited number of folding levels.
+For example, it allows folding a function as well as nested blocks within that function, such as *if* statements inside *while* loops if they are properly indented.
+This makes it highly effective for working with deeply nested code structures.

+Hideshow:

+* *hs-minor-mode* uses syntax-based folding, identifying foldable regions through regular expressions that match language constructs like functions or classes.
+Its functionality is simpler, offering basic hiding, showing, and toggling of code sections, and struggles with indentation-sensitive languages.
+* It generally folds a single level at a time, such as entire functions, without providing convenient access to nested blocks.
+This makes it less practical for languages that require deep folding, such as YAML, where multiple nested levels are common.
+Even in languages like Python, Hideshow can be impractical, because it allows folding classes but does not provide convenient folding for the functions within those classes for example.

+Choosing between the two depends on workflow and language preference: *outline-indent.el* is ideal for indentation-driven code, while *hs-minor-mode* is better suited for code with well-defined syntactic structures and where folding a single level is sufficient.

 ### How to make Emacs indent new lines based on previous non-blank line?